frak/LightScythe/README.md

 # LightScythe v3 #
 ## Credits ##
 This project could not exist were it not for the work of [The Mechatronics Guy][mech], [and his update][mech2].
-The work I have done here is largely based on his list of improvements.
+The work I am doing here is largely based on his list of improvements.
 Thanks dude.
+Credit also has to be given to [Adafruit][adafruit] for their code and components - you guys saved me a lot of hard work!

 ## Hardware ##
 As I didn't want to get involved with wiring buttons directly to the GPIO pins on my Pi